 Purple: No. We never mentioned our difficulty.
 But Blue may have intuitively owed to Blue.
-The loans were almost due and Blue refused to grant an extension; we had little choice.
-We used the remaining three million Abu-
+The loans were due on May 4, 2012 and Blue refused to grant an extension; we had little choice.
+We used the remaining three million Abu-Dollars as working capital.